-The code of our command line uploader, Jenkins and Gradle plugins is open source, so you can feel free to change and improve on it.
+The code of our command line uploader, Jenkins plugin, and Gradle plugin is open source, so feel free to change and improve it.

-You can define your testing settings right in the upload process:
+You can define your build settings during the upload process:

--- Custom Comments - Use this section to add release notes, describe the updated/changes and write about anything else you would like your testers to be aware of.
+-- Custom Comments - Use this section to add release notes, describe the updates/changes, and anything else you would like your testers to be aware of.

-If you wish to upload a new version of the same app, all you have to do is upload the new version the exact same way you've uploaded the old version.
-Our service will identify that both apps have the same package name (budle id) and group them together in the same project.
+To upload a new build (a new version of the same app), upload the new version in the exact same way you uploaded the old version.
+TestFairy will identify that both apps have the same package name (bundle identifier) and group them together in the same project.